 Queen Street Mall

 The tree-lined hills of Paddington at the foot of Mount Coot-tha enfold a treasure trove of tiny vintage clothing stores, homeware boutiques, antiques and second-hand knick-knacks.
 Start by strolling the long shopping strip along La Trobe and Given terraces, made up of converted worker terraces, and take on its "boutique crawl" of local designers and preloved fashion.
-Make sure you leave time to lose yourself in the inviting clutter and stacked vintage wonders of Paddington Antique Centre.
+Make sure you leave time to lose yourself in the inviting clutter and stacked vintage wonders of Empire Revival.
 Foodies should take a detour to the charming streets of Rosalie Village, just behind Paddington.
-It has a bustling gourmet market selling fresh produce and flowers.

-Carry on antique hunting in this lesser known shopping haven, where historic pieces and vintage furnishings abound, especially on weekends when the stores teem with bargain hunters.
+Carry on antique hunting in this lesser-known shopping haven, where historic pieces and vintage furnishings abound, especially on weekends when the stores teem with bargain hunters.
 Those who know the area for its famous Gabba sportsground might be surprised to see, just a few steps away, an antiques precinct where the streets are lit by vintage-style streetlights, complete with light shades, and where the heritage buildings contain some of the city's best retro goods.
 The Woolloongabba Antique Centre is a natural place to begin, but make sure you go further afield.
-Stores await such as Absolutely Fabulous, with its vintage-styled gifts, jewellery and homewares, while about 40 more antique dealers are just down Logan Road at Ba-Ta-Clan Antiques Et Salon De Café.
+Stores await such as Absolutely Fabulous, with its vintage-styled gifts, jewellery and homewares, while more antique dealers are just down Logan Road.

-Relaxed browsing is the order of the day in Bulimba, just around a bend in the river, four kilometres (2 1/2 miles) from the city.
+Relaxed browsing is the order of the day in Bulimba, just around a bend in the river, four kilometres (2.5 miles) from the city.
 Its shopping areas also spill into neighbouring Hawthorne.
 Pick up distinctive fashion, tasteful gifts and polished homewares at upscale boutiques.
 Locally designed jewellery pieces can be found at Starfire Diamond Jewellery and Carbon Contemporary Jewellery.
-High-end Australian-designed fashion (think Zimmermann and Talulah) makes Little Red Dress a must-visit for those who will only have the best.
-Visitors flock to Issada, the boutique Australian cosmetics brand's concept store, while Thousand Island Dressing is the ultimate gift and souvenir store, with accessories, handmade jewellery, and cosy home decor all on offer.
+Little Red Dress is a must-visit for those who will only have the best.
+Visitors flock to Issada, the boutique Australian cosmetics brand's concept store, while Thousand Island Dressing sells one-of-a-kind jewellery and accessories.